Atlantic stargazer: Feeding

-Like other stargazers, it is an ambush predator which lies buried under sand with only its eyes showing.
-It has a large mouth, with a small strip of skin protruding from its lower jaw, which it moves in and out rapidly to act as a lure for prey.
-When a prey item comes near, the fish lunges toward the prey using a specially adapted vertebral column to generate the force by bending 60°, which takes less than 30 milliseconds to engulf the prey.
-It feeds primarily on fish larvae and smaller fishes, such as gobies, picarels, and small crustaceans, but has also been known to eat molluscs, echinoderms, annelids, algae and plant material.
+Like other stargazers, the Atlantic stargazer is an ambush predator which lies buried with only its eyes exposed.
+It has a small strip of skin protruding from its lower jaw, which it moves in and out rapidly to act as a lure for prey.
+When a prey item comes near, it lunges towards the prey using a specially adapted vertebral column, and it takes less than 30 milliseconds for it engulf the prey.
+The Atlantic stargazer feeds primarily on fish larvae, smaller fish (such as gobies and picarels) and small crustaceans, but is also known to eat molluscs, echinoderms, annelids and algae (and other plant material).

 Reproduction

-They can spawn between April and September, depending on the region, and produce pelagic eggs, about 2 millimeters in diameter.
+The Atlantic stargazer spawns between April and September, depending on the region, and produce pelagic eggs about 2 mm in diameter.
 After hatching, the larvae, post-larvae, and juveniles remain pelagic.
 Males are slightly more common than females, but this can vary within local populations.

-Electric organ
+Bioelectrogenesis

-All species within the genus Uranoscopus, along with those in Astroscopus, have evolved electric organs, but lack receptor organs.
-These were both independently evolved, and are the only two genera within the order Perciformes to produce electric organ discharges (EODs).
-The Atlantic stargazer, like other bioelectrogenic stargazers, produces pulse-type EODs while feeding and when it is disturbed.
-The Atlantic stargazer produces EODs with the electric organ, derived from sonic muscles.
-In other fishes, sonic muscles are used to produce sound by agitating the swim bladder.
+All species within the genus Uranoscopus have evolved an electric organ (derived from sonic muscles) but lack a receptor organ (so they can create electric fields but cannot electrolocate).
+The Atlantic stargazer uses the electric organ to produce pulse-type electric organ discharges when feeding and when disturbed.